About the Project

 - Restored local street network over I-5.

-- Opportunities for Disadvantaged Business Enterprises (DBEs) through contracts that build long-term career prospects.
+- Opportunities for small businesses through contracts that build long-term career prospects.

 - A new highway cover over I-5 that can accommodate new community development.